Jerell A. Blakeley, At Large

 Presently, Jerell is an Associate Director of Government Relations for the New Jersey Education Association, serves as a Lecturer at Rutgers University School of Management and Labor Relations and is in his first term as a Trenton City Councilman-at-Large.
 Councilman Blakeley is an alumnus of Rutgers University-New Brunswick’s Graduate School of Education, where he earned an Ed.M. in the Social and Philosophical Foundations of Education as an Eagleton Institute of Politics Fellow.
 A 2016 Fellow of the New Leaders Council-NJ, Councilman Blakeley is a member of the Metropolitan Trenton chapter of the Howard University Alumni Association, the Trenton chapter of the NAACP, the Young Elected Official Network, serves as the Labor chairman of the NJ chapter of the Democratic Municipal Officials organization, and is an active brother of Alpha Phi Alpha Fraternity Incorporated.

-Formerly an active member of the New Jersey Education Association and the United Steelworkers unions, Councilman Blakeley presently is an active member of the New Jersey United Staff Association and the American Association of University Professors.
-Honored by the Trenton branches of the NAACP and Zeta Phi Beta for his public and community service, Councilman Blakeley was named by noted publication Black Enterprise as a Modern Man 100 and has been identified by the Insider NJ publication as a rising young leader in New Jersey state politics.
-In addition to his public service on city council, Councilman Blakeley serves as the Vice Chairman of the Mercer County Board of Social Services and formerly served on the boards of the Mercer County Workforce Investment Board, the Children’s Home Society of NJ and UIH Family Partners.
+Formerly a member of the New Jersey Education Association and the United Steelworkers unions, Councilman Blakeley presently is a member of the New Jersey United Staff Association and the American Association of University Professors.
+A labor advocate, Councilman Blakeley previously was a member of the Mercer County Central Labor Council Honored by the Trenton branches of the NAACP and Zeta Phi Beta for his public and community service, Councilman Blakeley was named by noted publication Black Enterprise as a Modern Man 100 and has been identified by the Insider NJ publication as a rising young leader in New Jersey state politics.
+In addition to his public service on city council, Councilman Blakeley is serving his second term on the Mercer County Board of Social Services and formerly served on the boards of the Mercer County Workforce Investment Board, the Children’s Home Society of NJ and UIH Family Partners.